prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 The same bidders can drop sync pixels, but the timing will be controlled by the page:
 {% highlight js %}
 pbjs.userSync = {
-    enabledBidders: ['abc','xyz'] // only these bidders are allowed to sync
+    enabledBidders: ['abc','xyz'] // only these bidders are allowed to sync, and only image pixels
     enableOverride: true          // publisher will call pbjs.userSync.syncAll() };
 {% endhighlight %}